Hotel Caravel in Rome

 Frequently asked questions about Hotel Caravel

-Which sights are located near ?
+Which sights are located near Hotel Caravel?

 The nearest sights are: Colosseum (2.8 km), Arch of Augustus (3 km) and Pantheon (4 km)